 - Practice mental relaxation and concentration

-Start your practice with 5-7 minutes of Surya Namaskara.
-Surya Namaskara is an excellent warming-up exercise, designed to warm up the spine and subsequently the limbs.
-The series of steps, provides a great way to lengthen and strengthen back-pain related muscles, such as the hamstrings, hip flexors, lower-back and abdominal muscles.
+Surya Namaskar for back pain relief is a great place to start!
+You can begin your practice with 5-7 minutes of Surya Namaskara.
+Surya Namaskara is an excellent warming-up exercise, for back pain relief designed to warm up the spine and subsequently the limbs.
+The series of steps provides a great way to lengthen and strengthen back-pain related muscles, such as the hamstrings, hip flexors, lower back and abdominal muscles.

 After completing the warming-up with Surya Namaskara, lie down in Shavasana (Corpse Pose) until your breathing becomes slow and steady again.